Schipperke

 Training Milestones for Schipperke

-Successful training for Schipperke respects this breed's moderate (can be stubborn) trainability profile and natural curious tendencies.
+Getting consistent training outcomes with a Schipperke requires calibrating the approach to the breed's specific learning pattern and natural curious tendencies.
 Weeks one through four: focus on establishing trust and learning your Schipperke's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Schipperke owners should expect the training journey to require patience given this breed's moderate (can be stubborn) learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources